LinqLover/sonyx/packages/Sonyx-Demo.package/SonyxGithubIssueServer.class/README.md

-I am a demonstrate a small server object in Squeak that can be monitored with the help of sonyx.
+I demonstrate a small server object in Squeak that can be monitored with the help of sonyx.
 My implementation is deliberately inefficient so that the listener has something to listen for. :-)